I am a Creative Consultant whose focus is on working across borders & barriers

 May 2025

-I am currently working as an international consultant for SICK! in Manchester who last year appointed a new Artistic Director, Tracy Gentle.
+I am currently working as an international consultant for SICK! in Manchester who last year appointed a new Artistic Director, Tracy Gentles.
 SICK! works with artists and marginalised communities to explore mental, physical and social challenges through art.
 They develop year-round projects in social prescribing, community engagement, public realm work and digital as well as a biennal festival.
-There is currently an open call as part of a collaboration with the Finnish Institute in the UK and Ireland and Oulu2026 - European Capital of Culture 2026 they are currently seeking 3 Manchester based artists to co-create participatory works for the ambitious Beyond Survival: International Time Travel project take a look.

-Also, I am thrilled to be working with caravan assembly again as a mentor. caravan assembly is a biennial event that introduces a selection of the brightest England-based theatre-makers to an audience of festival and venue programmers from around the world.
+Also, I will be working with caravan assembly again as a mentor. caravan assembly is a biennial event that introduces a selection of the brightest England-based theatre-makers to an audience of festival and venue programmers from around the world.
 It takes place as part of the Brighton Festival, and it’s emphasis has always been on building meaningful relationships, rather than ‘selling’.

 Finally, it was wonderful to have been one of the freelancers who was invited to participate in the development of The Creative Freelancers Climate Almanac - it's a much needed resource.
 Thanks to all the other kind souls that formed the freelance group and a extra special thanks to Hannah Graham who did the hard graft & JB.
 The final resource is going to be really valuable and it's so beautiful it really makes you want to dive in.